Obtaining A Permit Using Your Permit and Parking in the Residential Permit Zone Guest Permits

 Is a residential permit required if I live in a residential permit zone?

-- No, it is not required if you plan to utilize an off-street parking location (driveway, parking lot, etc.); however, living in a residential permit zone and having a residential permit allows you to park on-street in your neighborhood without adhering to visitor parking regulations.
+- No, it is not required if you plan to utilize an off-street parking location (driveway, parking lot, etc.); however, should a resident wish to purchase a guest pass they must first be a current residential permit holder.
+Living in a residential permit zone and having a residential permit allows residents and their guests to park on-street in their neighborhood without adhering to visitor parking regulations.
 This can be useful if you notice heavy parking usage in the neighborhood.

 My area is currently not in a permit zone.
 How do I create one?